ekeric13/sql-query-optimization-guide/README.md

 Execution Time: 0.170 ms
 ```

 To understand this plan, start in the middle and work your way outwards, similar to reading Lisp code.
-This method reveals how PostgreSQL transforms your SQL query into an executable plan.
+This method reveals how postgres transforms your SQL query into an executable plan.
 The limit is actually the last thing that happens.
 The first thing that happens is a sequential scan on **\`departments\`**.
 Let's just go through this step by step.

 1. **Seq Scan on departments**: The database starts by scanning the departments table.